Disclosure

 What Information Do VPNs Log About Users?

-• Connection Times: When you connect and disconnect to the VPN service.
+• Connection Times: When you start and stop using the VPN service.

-• IP Addresses: Your actual IP address or the one assigned by the VPN.
+• IP Addresses: Your real IP address or the one given by the VPN.

-• Bandwidth Usage: Amount of data transmitted during your session.
+• Bandwidth Usage: How much data you use during your session.

-• Internet Activity: Sites visited, data sent and received – less common, but possible.
+• Internet Activity: Websites you visit, data sent and received – not common, but it can happen.

-• Internal Customer ID: Your customer ID for billing inside a VPN provider’s system.
+• Internal Customer ID: Your customer ID for billing within the VPN provider’s system.

 How Do VPN Logs Affect Your Privacy?